AndrewCopeland/zettelkasten/kasten/1586875794-conjur-authn-k8s-external-authenticator.md

 kubectl create -f authn-k8s-service-account.yml
 ```

-Now that we have created the service accounts, not lets retrieve the needed variables using the `kubectl` command:
+Now that we have created the service accounts, now lets retrieve the needed variables using the `kubectl` command:
 ```bash
 # obtain the service account token secret
 TOKEN_SECRET_NAME="$(kubectl get secrets -n default\